RfidResearchGroup/proxmark3/README.txt

 	* Minor textual changes here and there.
 	* Simulation of Ultralight/Ntag.
 	* Marshmellow's and my "RevEng" addon for the client.
 Ref: http://reveng.sourceforge.net/
-	* Someone's alterantive bruteforce Mifare changes.. (you need the two other exe to make it work)
+	* Someone's alternative bruteforce Mifare changes.. (you need the two other exe to make it work)

-	*
+	* A Bruteforce for T55XX passwords against tag.
+	* A Bruteforce for AWID 26, starting w a facilitycode then trying all 0xFFFF cardnumbers via simulation.
+To be used against a AWID Reader.

 Give me a hint, and I'll see if I can't merge in the stuff you have.